 \subsubsection{Downstream task II: Nonlinear homogenized response prediction}

-Building upon the framework introduced in the previous subsection, this downstream task addresses the limited transferability of ODMN parameters by coupling the ODMN with the pretrained foundation model.
-Specifically, the foundation model is employed to enable systematic inference of ODMN parameters for previously unseen polycrystalline microstructures, thereby extending the pretrained encoder from linear elastic property prediction to nonlinear homogenized response prediction~\cite{Wei01}.
+This downstream task addresses the limited transferability of ODMN parameters by coupling the ODMN with the pretrained foundation model.
+Specifically, the foundation model is employed to systematically infer ODMN parameters for previously unseen polycrystalline microstructures, thereby extending the pretrained encoder from linear-elastic property prediction to nonlinear homogenized response prediction~\cite{Wei01}.
 The inferred ODMN parameters are subsequently used to evaluate nonlinear stress--strain responses under crystal plasticity.
 This downstream task, therefore, assesses whether the learned latent representations can be transferred from elastic property prediction to the more challenging task of surrogate model parameter inference.

 In this work, voxel-based RVEs are used as inputs to the pretrained 3D convolutional and transformer-based encoder.
 A linear regression head is appended to the [CLS] token to predict the parameters of the ODMN, as illustrated in Fig.~\ref{fig:odmn_downstream}(a).
-The ODMN employed as the surrogate model in this study uses a network depth of $N = 6$, resulting in a total of $\lvert \mathcal{F} \rvert = 382$ parameters.
+The ODMN employed as the surrogate model in this study has a network depth of $N = 6$, yielding a total of $\lvert \mathcal{F} \rvert = 382$ parameters.
 The end-to-end downstream learning process can be expressed as